 Public Relations (PR Campaigns) – when it goes wrong it can be disastrous, but when it goes right – like really right – it can bring a smile to the glummest of faces and, more importantly, it can create a whole lot of extra business opportunity.
 That’s when you need the help of a London marketing agency to help you.

 Best PR Campaigns

-PR is becoming a hugely important part of the equation for smaller businesses with the growth of digital marketing, social media, and SEO benefits – all of which means it is easier to establish contact with your target audience, in a way that reflects positively on your business.
+PR campaigns are becoming a hugely important part of the equation for smaller businesses with the growth of digital marketing, social media, and SEO benefits – all of which means it is easier to establish contact with your target audience, in a way that reflects positively on your business.
 Digital PR delivers powerful brand engagement.
-Here, we take a look back at five of what we think were amongst the best PR campaigns of 2014 which marketing agencies have use.…
+Here, we take a look back at five of what we think we’re amongst the best PR campaigns of 2014 which marketing agencies have used.

 1. THE HEROD CLAUSE

 We’re all guilty of rushing through life.
 We live in an increasingly digital age.
 It’s fast-paced and we want what we want immediately and without fuss.
 So, to encourage users of the internet to think carefully about their online security, the Cyber Security Research Institute set up free WiFi hot-spots across London.
 Very generous you may think?
 Well… that’s until you’ve read the terms and conditions.
 The small print contained a ‘Herod Clause’ meaning that anyone accepting the terms and conditions would have to give up their firstborn to the company.
 Of course, the six people that did sign up were not forced to do so (!), but the video that accompanied the campaign did make for some thought-provoking viewing.
 Think before you click!